 High moisture levels pose a risk of hay fire

 When hay is baled and stored at high moisture levels, it can spontaneously combust, often resulting in a total loss of the crop and barn.
-These hay fires are responsible for hundreds of injuries and deaths each year.

 To reduce the fire risk, bale and store hay only when its moisture content is less than 20 percent.
 Hay fires generally occur within six weeks of bailing, so it is crucial to monitor the temperature during this period.
 Drill ¼-inch-wide holes deep into the hay and lower a thermometer tied to a string into each hole.
 Leave the thermometer in place for 10 minutes in several areas to make sure you have an accurate reading.